flet-dev/website/docs/tutorials/python-todo.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 In this tutorial we will show you, step-by-step, how to create a ToDo web app in Python using Flet framework and then share it on the internet.
-The app is a single-file console program of just [100 lines of Python code](https://github.com/flet-dev/examples/blob/main/python/apps/todo/todo.py), yet it is a multi-session, modern single-page application with rich, responsive UI.
+The app is a single-file console program of just [180 lines (formatted!) of Python code](https://github.com/flet-dev/examples/blob/main/python/apps/todo/todo.py), yet it is a multi-session, modern single-page application with rich, responsive UI.

 You can find the live demo [here](TBD).